Ildemaro Vargas Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The Reds have the 26th-ranked team ERA among all league pitching staffs (4.84).
+- The Reds have the 26th-ranked team ERA across all league pitching staffs (4.86).

-- Reds pitchers combine to allow 156 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- The Reds give up the fourth-most home runs in baseball (156 total, 1.4 per game).

+- Richardson gets the call to start for the Reds, his first this season.

 © 2023 Data Skrive.
 All rights reserved.